Intelligent transportation system: Bluetooth detection

 Since Bluetooth devices become more prevalent on board vehicles and with more portable electronics broadcasting, the amount of data collected over time becomes more accurate and valuable for travel time and estimation purposes, more information can be found in.

-It is also possible to measure traffic density on a road using the audio signal that consists of the cumulative sound from tire noise, engine noise, engine-idling noise, honks and air turbulence noise.
+It is also possible to measure traffic density on a road using the audio signal that consists of the cumulative sound from tyre noise, engine noise, engine-idling noise, honks and air turbulence noise.
 A roadside-installed microphone picks up the audio that comprises the various vehicle noise and audio signal processing techniques can be used to estimate the traffic state.
 The accuracy of such a system compares well with the other methods described above.

 Radar detection

 Radars are mounted on the side of the road to measure traffic flow and for stopped and stranded vehicle detection purposes.
 Like video systems, radar learns its environment during set up so can distinguish between vehicles and other objects.
 It can also operate in conditions of low visibility.

 Traffic flow radar uses a "side-fire" technique to look across all traffic lanes in a narrow band to count the number of passing vehicles and estimate traffic density.

-For stopped vehicle detection (SVD) and automatic incident detection, 360 degree radar systems are used as they scan all lanes along large stretches of road.
+For stopped vehicle detection (SVD) and automatic incident detection, 360-degree radar systems are used as they scan all lanes along large stretches of road.
 Radar is reported to have better performance over longer ranges than other technologies.
 SVD radar will be installed on all Smart motorways in the UK.

 Information fusion from multiple traffic sensing modalities

 The data from the different sensing technologies can be combined in intelligent ways to determine the traffic state accurately.
-A data fusion based approach that utilizes the road side collected acoustic, image and sensor data has been shown to combine the advantages of the different individual methods.
+A data fusion based approach that utilizes the roadside collected acoustic, image and sensor data has been shown to combine the advantages of the different individual methods.